snej/monocypher-cpp/README.md

 ## Using it

-You should be OK on recent versions of Linux, Windows, and Apple platforms, using up-to-date versions of Clang, GCC or MSVC.
+You should be OK on recent versions of Linux, Windows, and Apple platforms, using up-to-date versions of Clang, GCC or MSVC, and CMake 3.16 or later.
 That's what the CI tests cover.

 0. If you haven't already, get the Monocypher submodule by running `git submodule update --init`.
-1. Run the script `run_tests.sh`.
-This just compiles & runs `test/tests.cc`, some simple tests.
+1. Run the script `build_and_test.sh`.
+This uses CMake to build the library and some unit tests, and runs the tests.
-2. Add the directories `include` and `vendor/monocypher/src` to your compiler's include path.
+2. Add the `include` directory to your compiler's include path.
 3. Add `src/Monocypher.cc` to your project's source file list.
 4. `#include "Monocypher.hh"` in source files where you want to use Monocypher.
-5. If you need to use Ed25519 signatures, also compile `src/Monocypher-ed25519.cc` and `#include "Monocypher-ed25519.hh"`.
+5. If you need to use Ed25519 signatures or SHA-512 digests, also compile `src/Monocypher-ed25519.cc` and `#include "Monocypher-ed25519.hh"`.
+Ditto for SHA-256 and XSalsa20, which have their own headers and source files.
 5. Read the [Monocypher documentation](https://monocypher.org/manual/) to learn how to use the API!
 The correspondence between the functions documented there, and the classes/methods here, should be clear.
-You can also consult `test/tests.cc` as a source of examples.
+You can also consult `tests/MonocypherCppTests.cc` as a source of examples.

-> Note that you do _not_ need to compile the Monocypher C source files in `vendor/monocypher/src/`.
-The C++ source files compile them for you indirectly, wrapping their symbols in a C++ namespace.
+> ⚠️ You do _not_ need to compile or include the Monocypher C files in `vendor/monocypher/`.
+The C++ source files compile and include them for you indirectly, wrapping their symbols in a C++ namespace.

 ## To-Do